 Instructions

-Cook sushi rice according to package directions.
-Season with rice vinegar, sugar, and salt.
-Layer the rice in the bottom of a 8x8" glass baking dish.
+Cook & season the rice: Cook the sushi rice according to the package directions, then gently fold in the rice wine vinegar, sugar, and salt while it's still warm.
+Press the seasoned rice into an even, compressed layer along the bottom of an 8x8" glass baking dish.

-Cover salmon fillets with olive oil, salt, and pepper.
-Bake at 425 degrees for 10-12 minutes, until top begins to brown.
-Remove from the oven and shred meat.
+Bake & flake the salmon: Rub your salmon fillets with the olive oil, salt, and black pepper.
+Bake at 425°F for 10–12 minutes until the tops begin to brown, then remove from the oven and flake thoroughly with a fork.

-Add mayonnaise, cream cheese, Sriracha, soy sauce, hoisin sauce, Furikake seasoning, and ¼ cup chopped green onions to a large bowl.
-Mix well with a hand mixer until smooth.
-Fold in flaked salmon meat.
+Make the salmon filling: In a large mixing bowl, blend the mayonnaise, softened cream cheese, Sriracha, soy sauce, hoisin, Furikake seasoning, and green onions with a hand mixer until completely smooth.
+Gently fold the flaked salmon into this creamy base.

 Notes